mbianchidev/clickhouse-demo/README.md

 ### Running ClickHouse on Kubernetes - operator

 First, you need to create a Kubernetes cluster.

-You can use Minikube or any other Kubernetes cluster.
-In our case, we will use a pre-existing Kubernetes cluster offered by Civo Cloud.
+You can use Minikube or k3s locally, or any other Kubernetes cluster in the cloud like EKS, AKS or GKE.

+In our case, we will use a pre-existing Kubernetes cluster offered by Civo Cloud, see this [readme](/kubernetes/civo.md) and the Civo [documentation website](https://www.civo.com/docs/account/signing-up) for more information.

 Now, you can deploy ClickHouse on Kubernetes as follows: